MateoLa/hello-plex/README.md

 ## Usage v2.0.0

+1) Clone repository

-1) cd into any folder and clone this repo:
+Into any folder run

 ```bash
 git clone https://github.com/MateoLa/hello-plex.git
 ```

+2) Use the right domain

-2) Go into hello-plex directory and edit the files ```nginx/default.conf, nginx/nginx.conf, docker-compose-init.yml and docker-compose.yml``` replacing ```<your-domain>``` and ```<www.your-domain>``` with the apropriate domain name.
+Into hello-plex directory edit the files ```nginx/default.conf, nginx/nginx.conf, docker-compose-init.yml and docker-compose.yml``` replacing ```<your-domain>``` and ```<www.your-domain>``` with your domain name.

+3) Http access and Acme Chalenge

-3) Into hello-plex run
+Into hello-plex run

 ```bash
 docker compose -f docker-compose-init.yml up --build
 ```

-This initial compose file will configure nginx http access and ask certbot to answer the acme chalenge and get the initial certificates to authenticate the domain.
+This initial compose will configure nginx http access and ask certbot to answer the acme chalenge which will get the initial certificates to authenticate the domain.

 4) Test http access going to ```http://your-domain```